Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Encryption Notes
 ----------------

-- Keys for AES256 block cipher are generated on a per-blob basis.
-These keys are encrypted using RSAES-OAEP.
 - All required information regarding the encryption process is stored on each blob's ``encryptiondata`` and ``encryptiondata_authentication`` metadata.
 These metadata entries are used on download to configure the proper